+Newsgroup: comp.parallel.mpi

-Newsgroup: comp.parallel.mpi SGI manual: SpeedShop User's Guide
+SGI manuals: SpeedShop User's Guide and Linux Resource Administration Guide for information on Array Services

 Obtaining Publications

 You can obtain SGI documentation in the following ways:

 - See the SGI Technical Publications Library at: http://docs.sgi.com.
 Various formats are available.
 This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - You can also view man pages by typing man title on a command line.